 The explanation of the existence of the ubiquitous Boy and Girl heads can be found in the When Is a Cybis Not a Cybis post.

 The majority of Cybis bases were plain squares or rectangles, primarily because these were the least expensive to have produced.
-With three known exceptions (sculptures of a T’ang Dynasty kung-fu warrior that came with a black lucite base, and a very few late 1990s/early 2000s pieces that have an optional porcelain base) they are always made of wood.
+With three known exceptions (sculptures of a T’ang Dynasty kung-fu warrior that came with a black Lucite base, and a very few late 1990s/early 2000s pieces that had an optional porcelain base) they were usually made of wood.
 Cybis non-porcelain bases never have any sort of painted or gilt decoration.
-The only decorative element ever added to a base would be (in specific cases) an attached medallion or engraved brass plaque.
+The only decorative element ever added to a base would be (in a few cases) an attached medallion or engraved brass plaque.

 For sculptures that originally came with an accompanying base, rather than being physically attached to one, the matter of legitimacy comes down to personal preference.
 Take for example the Pinto Colt from the 1970s; the base that accompanies this sculpture is a rarity among Cybis because it has a velveteen fabric top.
 The colt is not attached to the base, but is simply placed upon it.
 The ideal would be for this piece to come with its original base.
 But suppose you saw a genuine mint condition Pinto Colt for sale but with a plain wood base?
 The base is clearly not the original, and so while the sculpture is genuine the base is not.
 Or perhaps it has no accompanying base at all.
 Are both of these still genuine Cybis?
 Yes they are, but the lack of its original base means that they are not “complete as produced.”
 Depending on how much it matters to have a piece exactly as it was when it left the Cybis studio, its value to a buyer may or may not be lessened.
 However, the sculpture itself is still genuine.